Owen-Hoglund/Auto-Doc/README.md

 # Auto-Doc
-A tool for creating code documentation and manuals for software/codefiles
+A tool, written in Rust, for creating code documentation and manuals for software/code files written in Python (for now)

 NOTE:
 This is the first thing I've ever written in Rust, my motivation for writing it is equal parts my desire for the product